"My main goal in life is to build a good library of Black history — knowledge is a form of Black power and this is my part in it."

 (click the grayed-out images on the map to learn more about each space)

-From his early childhood in Norristown, Charles accumulated an incredible collection of rare materials documenting the story of African Americans.
-The historian and scholar is the author of 13 books, including on the Underground Railroad, about which he is an expert.
+From his early childhood in Norristown, Charles Blockson accumulated an incredible collection of rare materials documenting the story of African Americans.
+The historian and scholar is the author of 13 books, a Philadelphia Award recipient, and a leading expert on the Underground Railroad.

-The Charles L. Blockson exhibition is a celebration of his life's work and the major contributions he made to the recorded history and culture of African Americans, continental Africans, and the African diaspora.
+The Charles L. Blockson exhibition is a celebration of his life's work and will feature, among others:

 Excerpt from a WPSU Penn State original production, this short-form documentary tells the story of Charles L. Blockson’s lifelong journey to unearth and preserve the history, culture, and contributions of people of African descent.